Priorities

 When our local businesses prosper, our community grows stronger.

-Olympians deserve to feel safe in their homes, neighborhoods, and downtown.
 I support smart investments in public safety that:

 • Prioritize community-oriented policing and crisis response and expand programs that have demonstrated success.
 The Olympia Police Department notes that resources are needed to develop a comprehensive communications strategy that would help it broadly share public safety challenges and success stories, relevant data or new and/or changed programs and policing approaches.
 The department is also currently operating without a public-facing westside satellite station, traffic unit, or a sufficient supply of patrol vehicles.